 Okay, so most likely, you have seen a screen that looks something like this.
 Scary, right?
 It can have any number of error messages, but it will have a sad piece of paper face if you are using Google Chrome (the recommended browser for Little Blue Deer blog design templates).
 I pay the big bucks for cloud hosting from Bluehost (only because I maintain a number of blogs and websites) and even I see that screen sometimes.
 When you see a screen like this, and I cannot stress this enough, the error is through your hosting provider.
 NOT the blog designer, and it’s not necessarily something that you did, or that anyone did, it’s just a hosting glitch.
 Most good hosting companies guarantee around 99% uptime, but you have to consider the other 1% of that.
 So, when you see a screen like this on your custom blog design, the first thing you can do (and I know this is hard) but wait.
 Generally it will resolve itself within a few minutes.
 You can also try clearing your browser cache to see if the page reloads.

 If you have given it 30 minutes or so and the blog or website has still not appeared, it’s time to call your hosting provider.
 Who or what the heck is that?
 Your host is the company that provides the real estate where your custom blog design or custom website design files live.
+To read more about hosting and domains, you can check out my tutorial here.
 Common blog hosts include Godaddy, Bluehost, Hostgator or iPage.
 Because Little Blue Deer does not offer hosting, we ask all of our clients to set up and purchase their own hosting before we begin on their custom blog design or custom website design.
 So, if you have a blog design template designed by Little Blue Deer, you will have set your hosting account up prior to beginning the blog design process.
 If you are still unsure who your blog or site host is, you can easily check by using this website: http://whois.com

 This will show you what company hosts your blog.
 It will also show you where your domain is registered.
 If these are different companies, check the nameservers as these will reflect where your blog is hosted.
 And then, give them a call!